 A limited liability company (LLC) is supposed to protect your personal assets from the liabilities of your business.
 That’s why it’s called a limited liability company.
-But, for various reasons, some have thought that a single-member LLC (SMLLC) does not actually provide asset protection for its owner (member).
+But, for various reasons, some people have suggested that a single-member LLC (SMLLC) does not actually provide asset protection for its owner (member).

 This article discusses the issue of whether a SMLLC protects the personal assets of its member.

-The short answer is that Colorado courts understand that a primary reason for creating a separate business entity is to obtain liability protection and, accordingly, a SMLLC can protect personal assets from liability.
+Here's the short answer: Colorado courts understand that a principal reason for creating an LLC is to obtain liability protection and, accordingly, a SMLLC can protect personal assets from liability.
 But the longer answer is a bit more complex than that.

 Veil Piercing, in General: